Illumio Software Engineer Salary in San Francisco Bay Area | $150K-$203K+ | Levels.fyi

 The median Software Engineer compensation in San Francisco Bay Area package at Illumio totals $203K per year.
-View the base salary, stock, and bonus breakdowns for Illumio's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Illumio's total compensation packages.
 Last updated: 10/1/2025

 Company